dsanz/liferay-translation-sync-tool/README.md

 Detects projects from source code (git roots) and just tells what would be created/deleted in pootle.No projects are created/deleted in pootle.

+`-fpd, --fixPODir`

+Re-cretaes the project dir structure on disk (under $PODIR).
+Useful if some dir got deleted.
+Allows pootle to write the exported files, which in turn allows user to download them and the export sync to work properly

 ##### Tranlsation management

 `S, --spreadTranslations <sourceProjectCode>`